How to Perform Multi-Objective Optimization with Excel Solver

 Multi-objective optimization: select method

-• Choose the Keep Solver Solution option.
+• Keep the Solver Solution when prompted.

-• Copy the value of Cell C14 by pressing Ctrl+C.
+• Copy the value from Cell C14 (Ctrl+C).

 Multi-objective optimization: copy only values